-Bonifacio is a lovely medieval town and the oldest town in Corsica.
-It sits on the cliffs of a limestone peninsula above a natural harbour on the site of a 9th century citadel.
-At the southern tip of Corsica and just 12km from the Italian island of Sardinia, Bonifacio and its harbour have an exclusive, sophisticated Italian feel.
+Bonifacio is a lovely medieval town and the oldest town in Corsica, having been founded around 830.
+It is situated on the cliffs of a limestone peninsula above a natural harbour on the site of a 9th century citadel and the combination of resort, medieval town, scenery and nearby beaches make it one of the unmissable highlights of your trip to Corsica.

 Harbour and port

 There are actually three port areas in Bonifacio - the fishing port, the pleasure port, and the port where boats depart for trips along the coast, to the Lavezzi Islands and across to Sardinia.
 Overall the port is the busiest Mediterranean port in France.